Online via Zoom. ADVANCE REGISTRATION IS REQUIRED.Register Now

 Hear 2 distinguished guest speakers: AMA President Dr. Susan R. Bailey and Dr. Roger A. Mitchell, Interim Deputy Mayor for Public Safety and Justice.

 The 2020 Annual Meeting of the Medical Society of the District of Columbia will take place online on Friday, October 30, 2020.
 Our highly-attended annual physician event draws numerous healthcare executives and physician leaders from across the District's population of 10,000+ physician licensees.

 Celebrate the Dignity of Medicine.
 In a year that has put healing, the highest calling, to the test, the value of physician expertise and courage has never been more evident.
 This year we celebrate the healthcare heroes who represent the dignity and power of medicine and highlight the need to protect their wellbeing as well.

 - State of Medicine and Wellbeing in the District.
-MSDC President J. Desiree Pineda, MD, FACP, will recap the physician community's leadership in the pandemic and ensuring DC physician wellbeing.
+MSDC President J. Desiree Pineda, MD, FACP, will recap the physician community's leadership during the pandemic and on the topic of DC physician wellbeing.